aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to PPSM or Online App" h2="Export TXT to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TXT files are plain text files that contain unformatted text.
+They are widely used for storing data and transferring data between different applications.
+However, TXT files are not suitable for presentations as they lack the formatting and styling options that are available in other file formats such as PPSM.
+Therefore, it is necessary to convert TXT files to PPSM in order to create a professional-looking presentation.

+<h2>How Aspose.Total Helps for TXT to PPSM Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to PPSM conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate TXT to PPSM conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to convert TXT files to PPSM.
+The process involves loading the TXT file using Aspose.Words for C++ and converting it to HTML.
+Then, the HTML file can be loaded via PowerPoint manipulation C++ API Aspose.Slides for C++ to create a new presentation and save it as PPSM.
+This process is simple and efficient, and it allows users to quickly and easily convert TXT files to PPSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}